-Admission Criteria Pharmacy Technology Program
+Admission Criteria for the Pharmacy Technology Program

 - 1. Application and acceptance to Angelina College. - 2.
 Attend a mandatory information session to obtain an application packet. - 3.
 Completed application packet for pharmacy technology program must be submitted by June 15th each year for consideration of fall entry.
 This application is complete only when all information requested is received.
 This includes a completed physical health form, receiving appropriate immunizations as mandated by Texas Department of State Health Services (TDSHS) for health care workers, and proof of a current 2-year American Heart Association CPR card. - 4.
 Student must be Texas Success Initiative (TSI) complete. - 5.
 Send all official transcripts directly to Angelina College Registrar/Director of Enrollment Services from issuing schools/agencies.
 College transfer students must submit official transcripts from all colleges in which the applicant was enrolled.
 A copy of official college transcripts and a high school transcript or GED scores should be turned in with the completed program (PHRA) application. - 6.
 "Conditional" acceptance into the pharmacy technology program will be limited; applicants will be ranked and selected based on a point system.
-The point system will be based on pre-admissions testing (test scores and Keyboarding score- 30 WPM or higher or a recent college-level computer course grade C or better), attendance of information session, former health care work related experience, former college education courses or college degree, and completion of ALL requirements by the posted deadlines. - 7.
-Interview: the top 20-30 eligible applicants will be interviewed.
+The point system will be based on pre-admissions testing (test scores and Keyboarding score- 30 WPM or higher or a recent college-level computer course grade C or better), attendance of information session, former health care work related experience, former college education courses or college degree, and completion of ALL requirements by the posted deadlines.

+- 7. Interview: the top 20-30 eligible applicants will be interviewed.
 Candidates will be interviewed on an individual basis by the program director and faculty.
 Applicants will be required to take a basic math skills test and write a short essay on a topic prior to interviews on a schedule date in June. - 8.
 Students who have been selected for "conditional" acceptance into the PHRA program will be notified with a letter from the Pharmacy Technology Program director by August 1st of each year. - 9.
 Upon "conditional" acceptance to the program, a random drug screen, a background check, CPR certification, and immunizations uploaded and verified by our specified vendor are required at the student's expense. - 10.
 The drug screen and background check must be negative to receive "full" acceptance into the program.
-Return to Table of Contents Return to Academic Schools

-Associate of Applied Science in Pharmacy Technology
+Associate of Applied Science in Pharmacy Technology (Health Professions Pathway)

+First Y ear Credit Hrs

-First Year Summer I Sen nester Credit Hrs
+Summe er I Sen nester

 STSU 0300 Student Success 0

 BIOL 2404 General Anatomy & Physiology 4

-Total Hours 4
+, , , Total Hours 4

-Summer II Ser mester
+Summe er II Sei nester

-Medical Terminology 3
+HITT 1305 Medical Terminology 3

 Total Hours 3

-Fall Semester
+Fall Se mester

 PHRA 1301 Intro to Pharmacy 3

-PHRA 1305 Drug Classification 3
+PHRA 1305 Drug Classification

-PHRA 1309 Pharmaceutical Math 3
+PHRA 1309 Pharmaceutical Math 3 3

 PHRA 1313 Community Pharmacy Practice 3

 PHRA 1266 Practicum I 2

 PHRA 1102 Pharmacy Law 1

 • Total Hours 15

 Spring Semest er

-PHRA 1349 Institutional Pharmacy Practice 3
+PHRA Institutional Pharmacy Practice 3

 PHRA 1441 Drug Therapy & Treatment 4

 PHRA 1345 Compounding Sterile Preparations 3

 PHRA 1243 Certification Review 2

 PHRA 2366 Practicum II 3

 Total Hours 15

-Eligible for Cer rtificate of Completion in Pharmacy Technology upon Completion o f this semester
+Students are eligible for Level 2 Certificate of Completion in Pharmacy Technology upon completion of this semester.

-G 1.77 1 1 - 3